Calculating Markup As a Component of Selling Price

 A "markup" is the difference between what a product or service costs you to produce and the price at which you ultimately sell it to consumers.
 It's usually expressed as a percentage, and it's an important number.

 Markup represents your company's gross profit margin, so it's critical to understand and consider all the costs, material, labor, and overhead, both direct and indirect, that go into its calculation.
-It's is used by manufacturers, wholesalers, and retailers alike.
+It's used by manufacturers, wholesalers, and retailers alike.
 The markup must be sufficient to keep your business profitable, but realistic enough to open the door to increased sales and market share expansion.

 Establishing markup is one of the most important parts of pricing strategy particularly when you're starting a new business.
 Markups must be sizable enough to cover all your anticipated business expenses, as well as reductions like markdowns, stock shortages, and employee and customer discounts.
 Yet they must still provide the business with a good profit.